 Afunny thing happened on the way to the neo-Nazi march.
 I saw a man walking towards me, and thought I knew him.
 Apparently he thought the same thing, and we both said hello in Lithuanian as we passed one another.
 As I pondered how we might know each other, it came to me: I had seen him at an earlier neo-Nazi march, probably the one in Kaunas a month earlier.
 He thought I was a fellow marcher, apparently, or at least not an enemy to the cause.

-Posted in Antisemitism & Bias, Celebrations of Fascism, EU, Events, Geoff Vasil, Lithuania, Litvak Affairs, Neo-Nazi & Fascist Marches, News & Views, Opinion, Racism, Vilnius Neo-Nazi Marches
+Posted in Antisemitism & Bias, Celebrations of Fascism, EU, Events, Geoff Vasil, Lithuania, Litvak Affairs, Neo-Nazi & Fascist Marches, News & Views, Opinion, Racism, Swastikas in Lithuania, Vilnius

 The following report appeared today in LGL and is reposted by permission: